ForgottenGlory/Dungeons-Deviousness/README.md

 2. A dialogue will appear and ask if you want to associate Mod Organizer with nxm links.
 Click **Yes.**

 #### Configuration-Specific
-If you can handle it, you have the option to enable Improved Camera, found near the bottom of the list in the left pane of MO2.
-I (ForgottenGlory) personally get motion sickness while using it, so feel free to not use it if that's a concern.
+There are two mods included with Dungeons & Deviousness that you can optionally enable under the "Configuration Specific" section in the left pane of MO2.
+The first is Improved Camera, which I've included if you can handle it (I personally get motion sickness while using it.).
+The second is Dear Diary Dark Mode 21:9, which you **need** to enable if you have a 21:9 monitor.

 ### ENB
 ENB is not required to run Dungeons & Deviousness, but it is intended to be used with it.
 You may skip these instructions if you don’t want to use ENB.